pp253/line-counter/README.md

 # line-counter

-Count the line of code, just that simple.
+A CLI tool based on Node.js to **Count the line of code**, just that simple.

 ![Screen shot of line-counter](./doc/img/screenshot.png)